nvinh/PeopleRecorder/README.md

 /*
 Vinh Nguyen.
 Robotic Wheelchair project.
-This program generate people position in the area with date & time.
+This program generates people position in the area with date & time.
 */